Ipsita-dhar2000/React-SQL-Editor/README.md

 Page Load time of this website in desktop is in the range of 0.4 s to 0.6s.

-I calculated the performance and load time of this website using these two tools Lighthouse Chrome DevTools and BrowserStack SpeedLab.
+I calculated the performance and load time of this website using these two tools Lighthouse Chrome DevTools.

 ### [Lighthouse Chrome DevTools Report](https://developers.google.com/web/tools/lighthouse#devtools) (got a perfect 💯)